DianZzzz/DianZzzz.github.io/_finance/CFA/Trading-and-Performance Evaluation.md

 ### Equitization

-- To temporarily investcash using futures or ETFs to gain the desired equity exposure before investing in the underlying securities longer term.
+- To temporarily invest cash using futures or ETFs to gain the desired equity exposure before investing in the underlying securities longer term.
 - May be required if large inflows into a portfolio are hindered by lack of liquidity in the underlying securities.

+### Cash Market vs. Derivatives Market

+Derivative market has the following advantages
+- Quick implementation
+- Flexibility to tactically adjust exposure and quickly reverse decisions
+- Ability to leave external managers in place
+- High levels of liquidity

+Thus derivative market is suitable for short-term rebalancing as opposed to reallocating amongst managers

 ## Investment Philosophy